 Bird watching paradise of India

-Birdwatching, a recreational activity, is a form of wildlife observation and whats better place to do birdwatchig than India.
+Birdwatching, a recreational activity, is a form of wildlife observation and whats better place to do birdwatching than India.
 Winter months are ideal for spotting birds in India.
 India, a home to a lot of rare and enchanting species, the following is a list of places that provide kaleidoscopic sights of the feathered beauties.
+Birds found in India includes Asian Paradise Flycatcher, Indian Pitta, Indian Peafowl, Kingfisher, Sarus Crane, Tragopan, Himalayan Monal, Little Cormorant, Common Myna.

 Siju Bird Sanctuary